The Lauderdale, Thirlestane Castle

-Comprising an open plan sitting room and kitchen space and impressive four-poster bed in rich tartan, guests also benefit from the use of the magnificent grounds and a complimentary tour of the castle can be arranged at additional cost.
+Comprising an open plan sitting room and kitchen space and impressive four-poster bed in rich tartan, guests also benefit from the use of the magnificent grounds and a tour of the castle can be arranged at additional cost.
 The tour offers a wonderful insight into its rich past and a chance to experience some true Scottish hospitality.

 For those looking to combine the visit with local events, Thirlestane plays host to a vibrant mix of options including the Borders Vintage Automobile Club with over 1000 classic vehicles on display, or perhaps step back in time for a splendid evening picnic on the lawn with an adaption of the literary classic Pride and Prejudice.

 Should you wish to go the extra mile, the Castle can also arrange an exclusive private tour with a member of the Maitland family, as well as spa packages, flowers, and catering which can be tailored to your individual requirements (at additional cost).

 The Lauderdale is located within the castle's south wing and has private access through a courtyard up to the first floor.